rajeshr6r/ml_as_a_service/README.md

-# Machhine Learning Models as a Service
+# Machine Learning Models as a Service

 A Cloud Vendor Agnostic setup for providing deploying Machine Learning Models As a Service.